marteinn/AtomicPress/README.md

 - Import from Wordpress
 - Gist integration
 - Admin interface
+- Build you own extensions
-- Sync your generated blog with either ftp or to Amazon S3
+- Sync your generated blog with either FTP or to Amazon S3

+## Why not Pelican/Jekyll/Octopress/Hyde?

+1. AtomicPress is built in Python.
+2. It is built upon Flask, which is easy to extend.
+3. It's built to make Wordpress import simple.

 ## Getting started

-To install AtomicPress you'll need python 2.7 and pip.
+To install AtomicPress you'll need python 2.7, virtualenv and pip.

+If you want a quickstart, just copy the example `base-example`, cd and type `make init` and you are ready to go.

+## Settings

+- SQLALCHEMY_DATABASE_URI: Path to your sqlite database.
+- DEBUG: Show errors, should be deactivated for live environments.
+- SECRET_KEY: Session key for signing.
+- STATIC_URL: Path to the static content, default: `/static/`
+- UPLOADS_URL: Path to the uploads folder, defult `/uploads/`
+- THEME: The theme you want to run, default is `atomicpress.themes.minimal`.
+- GIST_BACKEND_RENDERING: If you want to render a `<noscript></noscript>` that contains the gist content as pure text.
+Default is `False`
+- EXTENSIONS: A array with the extensions you want to run.

+### S3
+- AWS_ACCESS_KEY_ID: Access key id to aws.
+- AWS_ACCESS_KEY: Access key to aws.
+- S3_BUCKET: The bucket you want to deploy to.
+- S3_DESTINATION: The path within the bucket you want to deploy to.

+### FTP

+- FTP_HOST: Hostname to your ftp account.
+- FTP_USERNAME: Ftp username.
+- FTP_PASSWORD: Ftp password.
+- FTP_DESTINATION: Deploy subpath destination.

-## TODO:Settings
+## Admin

+AtomicPress uses Flask-Admin to show a admin interface, you can access it by running `runserver` with the argument `-a`.
+Per default is located at `http://localhost:5000/admin/`.

 ## Themes

-AtomicPress ships with the minimal theme per default, if you would like to make your own, just specify the path in your settings file.
+AtomicPress ships with the theme minimal per default, if you would like to make your own, just specify the path in your settings file.

 	THEME=mytheme

+To make your own, just look at the theme [minimal](https://github.com/marteinn/AtomicPress/tree/develop/atomicpress/themes/minimal) that ships with AtomicPress.

 ## Filters